Which Foreign Aid Programs Work? The U.S. Runs A Test — But Won't Talk About It

 He and Zeitler say perhaps the answer is to shift the focus from trying to change people's behavior in favor of getting them additional resources.

 Michael Faye, co-founder of GiveDirectly, the charity that ran the cash-aid arms of the experiment, emphasizes another takeaway.
 Giving people no-strings cash grants lets them pursue their own priorities.
 And so cash aid tends to point up when those priorities might be different from the goals of the donors who fund traditional programs.
-In this case, for example, people who were given the cost equivalent grants used much of it to pay down their debts.
+In this case, for example, people who were given the cost-equivalent grants used much of the money to pay down their debts.
 Perhaps in their view that was a more urgent need than giving their children more food.

 It doesn't mean they are right, says Faye.
 But if donors are going to override recipients' preferences, they should at least recognize that's what they're doing.
 "For a long time the donor's vote has counted for almost everything," says Faye.
 "In people's lives their vote should count for something."